amit-sw/SalesCompAgentDuplicate/Documentation/NEXTSTEPS.md

 8) Multiple LLMs:
 Ability to do A/B testing with ChatGPT and Claude.
 Consider generating responses from both ChatGPT and Claude models at the same time and then reconcile the final response by learning from both responses.

+9) Test Sales Comp Agent using other LLMs, like Grok, Claude etc. Compare the time it takes for them versus ChatGPT

+10) Move the prompts outside of the code in a separate data file, and save them in a data store.
+Keep multi-tenancy in mind.

+11) Modify the app for multi-tenant environment

+12) Host it on AWS or GCP.